LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/07-JDG.md

 <sup>18</sup> Then said he unto Zebah and Zalmunna, What manner of men [were they] whom ye slew at Tabor?
 And they answered, As thou [art], so [were] they; each one resembled the children of a king.
 <sup>19</sup> And he said, They [were] my brethren, [even] the sons of my mother: [as] the LORD liveth, if ye had saved them alive, I would not slay you.
 <sup>20</sup> And he said unto Jether his firstborn, Up, [and] slay them.
 But the youth drew not his sword: for he feared, because he [was] yet a youth.
 <sup>21</sup> Then Zebah and Zalmunna said, Rise thou, and fall upon us: for as the man [is, so is] his strength.
-And Gideon arose, and slew Zebah and Zalmunna, and took away the ornaments that [were] on their camels ’ necks.
+And Gideon arose, and slew Zebah and Zalmunna, and took away the ornaments that [were] on their camels’ necks.
 <sup>22</sup> Then the men of Israel said unto Gideon, Rule thou over us, both thou, and thy son, and thy son’s son also: for thou hast delivered us from the hand of Midian.
 <sup>23</sup> And Gideon said unto them, I will not rule over you, neither shall my son rule over you: the LORD shall rule over you.
 <sup>24</sup> And Gideon said unto them, I would desire a request of you, that ye would give me every man the earrings of his prey.
 (For they had golden earrings, because they [were] Ishmaelites.)
 <sup>25</sup> And they answered, We will willingly give [them].
 And they spread a garment, and did cast therein every man the earrings of his prey.
-<sup>26</sup> And the weight of the golden earrings that he requested was a thousand and seven hundred [shekels] of gold; beside ornaments, and collars, and purple raiment that [was] on the kings of Midian, and beside the chains that [were] about their camels ’ necks.
+<sup>26</sup> And the weight of the golden earrings that he requested was a thousand and seven hundred [shekels] of gold; beside ornaments, and collars, and purple raiment that [was] on the kings of Midian, and beside the chains that [were] about their camels’ necks.
 <sup>27</sup> And Gideon made an ephod thereof, and put it in his city, [even] in Ophrah: and all Israel went thither a whoring after it: which thing became a snare unto Gideon, and to his house.
 <sup>28</sup> Thus was Midian subdued before the children of Israel, so that they lifted up their heads no more.
 And the country was in quietness forty years in the days of Gideon.
 <sup>29</sup> And Jerubbaal the son of Joash went and dwelt in his own house.